mvcds/my-library/domain-driven-design/concepts/Domain Model.md

 #quote  by [[Eric Evans]] on [[0 - Domain-Driven Design]] #paraphrased

-This organisation happens to be the expression of [[Model-Driven Design]], hence the name.
+This organisation happens to be the expression of [[carreer/development/Model-Driven Design]], hence the name.

 Typically, the model will derive from the [[Domain Expert|Domain Experts]]' own [[Organizational Dialects|jargons]][^1] but will be "cleared up" to have shaper, narrower definitions which should not diverge from the meaning on their fields